Luis A. Colón

 - ACS Stanley C. Israel Regional Award for Promotion of Diversity in Chemical Sciences (2010)

 Another area of study is the implementation of fast separation methodology with applicability to proteomics and high throughput analysis.
-We also use various separation technologies (e.g., LC/MS) to analyze samples of biological origin (e.g., saliva, transdermally collected samples, and tear fluid), exploring the potential of such fluids as a mean to sample chemical species suitable for clinical analysis/diagnosis.
+We also use various separation technologies (e.g., LC/MS, LC/ICP/MS) to analyze environmentally relevant samples (e.g., food, fresh water, and supplements) or of biological origin (e.g., saliva, cell lysates, and tear fluid).
+The latter sample type allows us to explore the potential of such fluids as a mean to sample chemical species suitable for clinical analysis/diagnosis.
 Our efforts on developing new methodology to analyze entities of biochemical interest (proteins, DNA, drugs, metal ion complexes, etc.) have impacts in many areas (e.g., environmental, biomedical, pharmaceutical, etc.).
-One particular area of interest is the development of new approaches to analyze antiviral drugs in single cells.
+One particular area of interest is the development of new approaches to analyze intracellular content that can facilitate investigations associated with the elucidation of biochemical pathways.

 Selected Recent Publications: